10 Best Great Momentum Stocks for November 2025

 • Growth in cloud infrastructure and SaaS

-• Expansion of autonomous database solutions
+• Expansion of AI-enabled database products

 Risk Factors